joemaidman/flub/README.md

   J#"###"#"#"#"####'\# #"##"#"##"#"#####&"## "#"&"##|\
   ```

-Bedrock is a lightweight javascript BDD / TDD testing framework for Node.
-It comprises a CLI test runner, assertion library and utilities including doubles, mocks, stubs and spies.
+Bedrock is a lightweight javascript BDD / TDD unit testing framework for Node.js.
+It comprises a CLI test runner/reporter, assertion library and utilities including stubs and spies.

 ## Installation